pepopo978/SuperwowInstallation/README.md

 Download the latest SuperWoW castlib addon from here https://github.com/balakethelock/SuperAPI_Castlib and place in Interface/Addons making sure to remove the "-master" suffix appended by github.
 <hr>

-### 7. (Optional) If you want VanillaTweaks as well:
-- Download tweaks here https://github.com/brndd/vanilla-tweaks?tab=readme-ov-file#current-patches and place in your TWow folder next to WoW.exe
-- Copy + paste `WoW.exe` so you have a backup of it
-- Drag `WoW.exe` on top of `vanilla_tweaks.exe` or run `./vanilla-tweaks WoW.exe` from the command line in the directory containing `WoW.exe` and `vanilla-tweaks.exe`.
-If you want to specify specific options like increasing nameplate range you have to use the command line.
-See https://github.com/brndd/vanilla-tweaks?tab=readme-ov-file#usage for examples
-- Rename either `WoW_tweaked` to `WoW` or `WoW_tweaked.exe` to `WoW.exe` depending on whether you have "Show file extensions" turned on in Windows.
-Be careful not to accidentally make the filename `WoW.exe.exe` if you don't have "Show file extensions" turned on in windows.

-### 8. Launch VanillaFixes.exe to start the game.
+### 8. If using the TWOW launcher use that to start the game.
+Otherwise launch VanillaFixes.exe to start the game.
 The first time it should pop up a dialog saying which dlls it is loading and SuperWoW should be one of them.
 <hr>

 ### 9. In game open up a macro and if you have 512 allowed characters Superwow is working